mcaceresb/stata-gtools/docs/compiling.md

 ### Troubleshooting

-I test the builds using Travis and Appveyor; if both builds are passing and you can't get them to compile, it is likely because you have not installed all the requisite dependencies.
+I test the builds using Github Workflows and Appveyor; if both builds are passing and you can't get them to compile, it is likely because you have not installed all the requisite dependencies.
 For Cygwin in particular, see `./src/plugin/gtools.h` for all the include statements and check if you have any missing libraries.

 Loading the plugin is a bit trickier.
 Historically, the plugin has failed on some windows systems and some legacy Linux systems.
 If this